-There is a lot of misconception and confusion surrounding remote patient monitoring (RPM).
+There are a lot of misconceptions about remote patient monitoring (RPM).
 Some aren’t quite sure what it is or where it fits in.
 Many think it’s to be used explicitly with live-video visits or “telehealth” programs.
 And others are baffled by the idea of implementing a new program while still struggling to make up for lost revenue and depleted staff due to Covid.

 What’s the difference between Remote Patient Monitoring and Telehealth?